HalimaBouzidi/JetsonPower/README.md

-# EnergyMonitor
+# JetsonPower
-Framework for energy monitoring and measurement on NVIDIA Jetson boards
+Python framework for power monitoring and measurement on NVIDIA Jetson boards